© Denzil Green

 In the UK, you need to ask for Summer Savoury or Winter Savoury; if you ask just for Savoury, people will be thinking “savoury” as opposed to “sweet” and wait for you to complete the sentence.

-If you are growing Savoury, don’t let it flower.
+If you are growing either form of savoury, don’t let it flower.
 Trim it before it does.

 Summer Savoury is an annual plant grown from seeds.